 -

 Chemical Reactions: While the mass changes in chemical reactions are much smaller than in nuclear reactions, they still exist.
-For example, when wood burns, the mass of the resulting ash and gases is slightly less than the mass of the original wood and oxygen.
+As an example, when wood burns, the mass of the resulting ash and gases is slightly less than the mass of the original wood and oxygen.
 This tiny amount of mass has been converted into heat and light.

 Current Trends and Research